Derailed (2002 film): General information

 Derailed was filmed in and around Sofia, Bulgaria, which stands in for Bratislava, Slovakia, as well as Vienna, Austria in early scenes.
 Some interiors were shot at the capital's historic Boyana Studios.
 Principal photography took place between October 20 and December 15, 2001.
 Background images for certain effects shots were captured earlier during the summer.

 The first encounter between Jacques and Galina takes place inside Ivan Vazov National Theatre.
 The extended car chase that ensues was filmed close by, in the vicinity of the National Academy of Fine Arts.
 The night shoots caused minor disturbances, and traffic restrictions were placed in the perimeter for nearly a week.

 Laura Harring said that she lost her fear of heights during the filming of the wire escape scene.
-Nonetheless, she was doubled by Leonsia Dokuzova, an internationally touring Bulgarian accrobat, for the most dangerous aerials performed by her character.
-Van Damme broke his hand during the shoot but finished that day and only took one day off for treatment, forcing the director to shoot around his swollen hand in several subsequent scenes.
-Van Damme considered himself to have been in the worst shape of his career on this shoot, as he spent most of his time in his hotel room to follow the latest 9/11 developments.
+Nonetheless, she was doubled by Leonsia Dokuzova, an internationally touring Bulgarian acrobat, for the most dangerous aerials performed by her character.
+Van Damme broke his hand during the shoot but finished that day and only took one day off for treatment, forcing the director to film around his swollen hand in several subsequent scenes.
+Van Damme considered himself to have been in the worst shape of his career on Derailed, as he spent most of his time in his hotel room to follow the latest 9/11 developments.